Fentanyl Sleep Effects

 Fentanyl is a powerful opioid often prescribed to patients struggling with severe pain.
 It can be more effective in relieving pain than other opioid drugs, such as oxycodone, but it can also cause side effects, including sleep problems.
 This article will discuss how fentanyl affects your sleep and what you can do to get a good night’s sleep while taking this medication.

 If you believe fentanyl affects your sleep, you should speak with a healthcare professional.
-Our team at Zinnia Healing can help you manage your pain, sleep problems or opioid use disorder.
+Our team at Zinnia Health can help you manage your pain, sleep problems or opioid use disorder.
 We offer individualized treatment plans to help you get the best possible outcome.
 Contact us at (855) 430-9439 to learn more about our services.

 Fentanyl is one of the most potent synthetic opioids available for medical use.
 It is a Schedule II prescription drug, meaning it has a high potential for abuse.
 Fentanyl is available as an intravenous injection, fentanyl patch, lozenge, and nasal spray.
 When used as intended under medical supervision, fentanyl can be a safe and effective painkiller.